Mjz86/C_colon/mcc.md

  2. its dangerous ( unsafe(unrestricted-stable)) for stable values to be declared unrestricted, it is as if a c restrict isn't proven to not alias.

+  `stabilized` (deafult)/ `unstabilized`:
+  stabilized is  a recursive qualifier, meaning that all subobjects must be either stabilized or casted as stabilized via unsafe(stabilized-cast), and if pointers , pointing to other stabilized types. having a stabilized object means that  the object and all its sub-objects are stable , and all regions pointed to by the objects are stable as well. note that stabilized is a very strict stability grantee, a gold mine for the optimizer, for example an stabilized const bit pointer freezes all memory that it aliases, and any pointer read from it is also freezed. however we recognize that not all objects can be stabilized. an example of an unstabilized `thread_safe`  stable object is the `arc_t<mutex<T>>`. however  `std::rc_t` is `thread_unsafe` stable unstabilized. note that a cast that disregards stabilized is unsafe,  and may lead to undefined behaviour.

 `thread_safe` / `thread_unsafe`:

- these qualifiers are typically used as indicators of whether or not something is safe to pass and use between threads , the default is , any stable variable is thread safe and otherwise  unsafe, the stable mut is exclusively owned , and so safe to pass around, however,  `std::rc_t<T>` overrides that , so in any async boundaries the c colon libraries can notice via reflection that a mutable thread unsafe variable is used, so they can disallow it.

- also , if a member  is thread unsafe in E: ( not C:) , because of the qualifier visibility ban , that qualifier cannot be overridden by using a thread safe type with an `aliasset`.
+`thread_safe`  is  a recursive qualifier, we can think of it as a weak version of the stabilized qualifier. these qualifiers are typically used as indicators of whether or not something is safe to pass and use between threads , the default is , any stabilized variable is thread safe and otherwise  unsafe, the stable mut is exclusively owned , and so safe to pass around, however, if it is not stabilized its not thread safe , so in any async boundaries the c colon libraries can notice via reflection that a mutable thread unsafe variable is used, so they can disallow it. also , if a member  is thread unsafe in E: ( not C:) , because of the qualifier visibility ban and the unsafe ban , that qualifier cannot be overridden by using a thread safe type with an `aliasset`.
+`unsafe(thread_safe-cast)`  can also be used to cast the qualifier back ( for example the std mutex internals  are not safe , but yhe mutex itself is) note that , unlike the stronger `stabilized` grantee , `thread_safe` is not a compiler truth, its a developer promise.

 uninitialized /initialized